shaun2029/Deskmini-A300-SOC-and-CPU-Voltage-Hardware-Modification/README.md

 CPU VCore Voltage Offset
   Linking 5V via 17.5K resistor to RT3667BB pin 23 (OFS) ~160mV Offset to CPU VCORE.
-For 4600G, VCORE max increased to 1388mV (PBO ON)
+For 4600G, VCORE max increased to 1388mV (Core Performance Boost enabled)
   NOTE: In pictures these resistors are linked with the pink (red) wires.

   17.5K resistor (22Kin parallel with a 150K and a 220K resistor), offset ~160mV